bhisaac/5eFP/5eFP-SRD.md

 ---

+# Introduction
+## How to Play
+### Round Down
+There's one more general rule you need to know at the outset.
+Whenever you divide a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater (minimum 1).

+---

 # Species
 ## Species Traits
 The description of each species includes species traits that are common to members of that species.
 The following entries appear among the traits of most species.